rustsec/advisory-db/README.md

 [![Project Chat][chat-image]][chat-link]

-The RustSec Advisory Database is a repository of security advisories filed against Rust crates published via https://crates.io
+The RustSec Advisory Database is a repository of security advisories filed against Rust crates published via https://crates.io.
+A human-readable version of the advisory database can be found at https://rustsec.org/advisories/.

 The following tools consume this advisory database and can be used for auditing and reporting (send PRs to add yours):